SSS/GNU system - Manual & Documentation

 A: Try with gpg --pinentry-mode loopback --full-gen-key.
 Otherwise try other options and check you have the right pinentry programs installed.

-Sway keybindings
+WM keybindings

 General keybindings